Showing 1 - 1 OF 1

-Travis Air Force Base has a job board with employment opportunities posted regularly on the Facebook Travis Air Force Base Employment and Transition Board page.
+Travis Air Force Base has a job board with employment opportunities posted regularly on the Career Corner of the Travis M&FRC Website.
 We work with local employers as well as staffing and temporary agencies to obtain job announcements to share with our job seekers.
-Also, be sure to like us on Facebook at both the Travis Airman and Family Readiness Center and the Travis Air Force Base Employment and Transition Board pages in order to get notifications of added content.
+Also, be sure to like us on Facebook at both the Travis Military and Family Readiness Center page in order to get notifications of added content.

-The Travis A&FRC employment program holds monthly employment workshops that cover resumes, cover letters, salary negotiation, interviewing, LinkedIn and 10 Steps to a Federal Job.
+The Travis M&FRC employment program holds monthly employment workshops that cover resumes, cover letters, salary negotiation, interviewing, LinkedIn and10 Steps to a Federal Job.

 One-on-one appointments and resume reviews are available after you have attended classes for resumes.

-To apply for Air Force federal civil service positions visit the USAJOBS website.
-A&FRC staff is also available to assist with understanding the federal application process once you have attended the 10 Steps to a Federal Job monthly workshop.
+To apply for Air Force federal civil service positions visit the USAJOBS http://www.usajobs.gov/ website.
+M&FRC staff is also available to assist with understanding the federal application process once you have attended the 10 Steps to a Federal Job monthly workshop.

-Unemployment compensation may be available for the spouse of a newly assigned military member or for civilian employees newly assigned to Travis Air Force Base.
+You can get additional job information from the California Employment Development Division at the Workforce Development Board of Solano County website or at CareerOneStop.
+To apply for California jobs, post your resume on the CalJOBS website.
+Finally, unemployment compensation may be available for the spouse of anewly assigned military member or for civilian employees newly assigned to Travis Air Force Base.
 Check with the state in which you worked prior to the assignment at Travis Air Force Base to see if they offer unemployment insurance when tied to a military move.
 For more information on California unemployment compensation, contact the State of California Employment Development Department.